SilbigerLab/Titrator/Protocols/TitratorSOP.md

 			1. Once started, each titration will take around 10.5 minutes, unless there is a change of the method from the instructor.

 6. <a name="CRM_Titration"></a> **CRM_Titration**
-	1. Run step 4, but only use a CRM (or a junk and CRM sample if needed).
+	1. Following the above steps, run a 4-sample titration with three Junk samples and then a CRM.
+	2. CRM contain 0.04% Mercuric Chloride, so proceed with caution, and always wear gloves and PPE when handling toxic chemicals.
-	2. Skip to [**Data_Analysis**](#Data_Analysis) to calculate total alkalinity of the CRM.
+	3. Skip to [**Data_Analysis**](#Data_Analysis) to calculate total alkalinity of the CRM.
 Then check the accuracy of the data.
+This all must be done before running the rest of the day's samples.
-	3. **In every CRM Titration, it is necessary to report the accuracy in the “CRMAccuracyData” file to test the accuracy.
-If must never be more than 1% off.
+	4. **In every CRM Titration, it is necessary to report the accuracy in the “CRMAccuracyData” file to test the accuracy.
+It must never be more than 1% off.
 Accuracy must be tested before running any samples for the day.**

 7. <a name="SAMPLE_Titration"></a> **SAMPLE_Titration**
 	1. Repeat step **[4.]**.
 However, in step **[4.c]**, replace to [the sample name given on the sample bottle].